Posted on :: Tags: , , , , ,

 #define DERVAZE_LIB_GIT_COMMIT_HASH "@DERVAZE_GIT_COMMIT_HASH@"

-Suppose this file named as version.h.in, the following command creates the actual version.h for each build.
+Suppose this file is named version.h.in; the following command creates the actual version.h for each build.

 # configure a header file to pass some of the CMake settings